-Detecting Vitamin B12 Deficiency
+Detecting vitamin B12 Deficiency

 There are several biomarkers for deficiency including serum B12, whereby a result of less than 180 ng per litre indicates deficiency.
 Others include methymeonic acid, plasma homocysteine, and transcobalamin, which is the form of B12 that enters the cells and therefore may be more accurate and useful than serum B12 alone.
 An enzyme that is dependent on B12 is methylmalonyl CoA mutase, providing another potential biomarker for deficiency.

-Suboptimal Status – A cause for concern?
+Suboptimal vitamin B12: A cause for concern?

 Whilst the consequences of deficiency are well defined, increasingly research is suggesting there is an impact of suboptimal status as well.